-USAID ensures that staff can work safely and effectively as they implement the U.S. COVID-19 Global Response and Recovery Framework that was released by the White House on July 1, 2021.
+USAID ensures that staff are able to work safely and effectively as they implement the U.S. COVID-19 Global Response and Recovery Framework (Framework) that was released by the White House on July 1, 2021.
 The Framework includes five objectives to end the pandemic and build back better:

-1: Accelerate widespread and equitable access to and delivery of safe and effective COVID-19 vaccinations
+Objective 1: Accelerate widespread and equitable access to and delivery of safe and effective COVID-19 vaccinations

-2: Reduce morbidity and mortality from COVID-19, mitigate transmission, and strengthen health systems, including to prevent, detect, and respond to pandemic threats
+Objective 2: Reduce morbidity and mortality from COVID-19, mitigate transmission, and strengthen health systems, including to prevent, detect, and respond to pandemic threats

-3: Address acute needs driven by COVID-19, mitigate household shocks, and build resilience
+Objective 3: Address acute needs driven by COVID-19, mitigate household shocks, and build resilience

-4: Bolster economies and other critical systems under stress due to COVID-19 to prevent backsliding and enable recovery
+Objective 4: Bolster economies and other critical systems under stress due to COVID-19 to prevent backsliding and enable recovery

-5: Prevent, detect, and respond to pandemic threats
+Objective 5: Prevent, detect, and respond to pandemic threats